k1mk8/CoverDetectionHub/README.md

 The dataset is organised into 9998 cliques (groups of different performances of a single sample; we consider all performances from one particular clique to be each other's cover).
 Each clique contains several samples.
 Additionally, there is provided the title of a song, its **YouTube video ID** and SecondHandSongs ID.
 We managed to obtain approximately 78k samples, whose size was **~270GB**.

-For further processing, the main identification of each individual sample is the **YouTube video ID**.
+For further processing, the main identification of each individual sample is its **YouTube video ID**.

 ## Gradio App Usage